MiaomiaoShi1004/distributedlibrary/README.md

-# How to run this application.
+# Running the Application

-## First make sure run docker-compose up for the back-end part.
-Will append the link later.
+## Backend Setup:

-## Available Scripts
+Execute `docker-compose up` to start the [backend services](https://github.com/ZhaoYuxin1211/DistributedLibrary).

-In the project directory, you can run:
+## Frontend Setup:

-### `npm start`
+From the project directory, start the application with `npm start`.

-Runs the app in the development mode.\
+The app will run in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Access it via [http://localhost:3000](http://localhost:3000) in your browser.